Herbs for Texas

 Rosemary is my favorite herb.
 It is very easy to grow and care for.
 Plant in full sun in a location that gets good drainage.
 It needs moderate watering.
 This plant should be used where it can be seen.
 It releases a wonderful fragrance when rubbed.
 You can trim the upright varieties into shapes, like the little Christmas tree shape in this photo.
 It also comes in a trailing variety.
 Both can be used in cooking.
 Use some snipped rosemary when baking chicken and the whole house will be filled with its wonderful aroma.

 Salad Burnett is a lesser-known herb that should be used more in the landscape.
 It has pretty fern-like leaves.
-It can be added to salads, with a slight cucumber-like taste.
+It can be added to salads, and it has a slight cucumber-like taste.
 We like it mostly for its ornamental value, as it is a good substitute for ferns, which have a hard time in our environment.

 Thyme is another good herb, both for culinary and ornamental uses.
 Since it is low-growing, it makes a nice groundcover.
 It likes afternoon shade to protect it from the strong sun and heat of our summers.
 Look for the many varieties of this interesting herb.